Uzair: Quranic and hadith context

 In February 624, when the qibla (direction of prayer) changed from Jerusalem to Mecca.
 Sallam ibn Mishkam, a Jew who lived in Medina and his friends asked Muhammad: “How can we follow you when you have abandoned our qibla and you do not allege that Uzair (Ezra) is the son of God?”
+But this Hadith is considered weak by scholars due to Muhammad ibn Abi Muhammad al-Ansari, who is unknown.
 This verse is situated in a context of theological disputes with the Jewish community of Medina.
 The Quran emphasizes the absolute divinity of God and warns against associating any being with him (shirk).
 It further condemns Jewish and Christian leaders of the time for deceiving the masses into taking "their priests and their anchorites to be their lords in derogation of God".
 In casting doubt on claims about the divine status of Uzayr and Christ, the Quran also instructs Muslims to reject such beliefs.
 These arguments reflect the tensions between the Muslim, Christian and Jewish communities of Arabia.